 See below to access the latest Ontario County Report Card, or a summary table of "Hard Facts" impacting this particular part of our region.

-Stay tuned for a printable pdf summary of how Ontario County is performing on all ACT Rochester indicators, due in June 2019.
+Now available, view and print a summary of how Ontario County is performing on ACT Rochester indicators.

 The Ontario County Report Card aggregates data from more than 100 community indicators on the site and use symbols, colors and arrows to provide a quick, at-a-glance overview of the well-being of the county.
 This data covers each of ACT Rochester's nine topic groups.
 Click on the picture below for the full report.